 Swinoujscie LNG Gas Terminal, Poland

-Since 2006 Poland has been in talks with various LNG producers to allow it to diversify its gas supply and reduce its reliance on Russian gas provided by Gazprom.
+Poland has been in talks since 2006 with a number of LNG producers to allow it to diversify its gas supply and reduce its reliance on Russian gas provided by Gazprom.

 Poland was caught up in a row between Russia and the Ukraine, which resulted in a reduction of gas supplies to Poland, Hungary and Austria.
-The Polish government is anxious to avoid a repeat of this and is building an LNG terminal and investigating the possibility of a pipeline from Norway, Ukraine, Denmark or Germany.
+The Polish government was anxious to avoid a repeat of that situation, and built an LNG terminal and investigated the possibility of a pipeline from Norway, Ukraine, Denmark or Germany.

-The terminal is being constructed at Swinoujscie near Szczecin in the western part of Poland's Baltic coast (West Pomeranian region).
+The terminal was constructed at Swinoujscie near Szczecin in the western part of Poland's Baltic coast (West Pomeranian region).

 Swinoujscie annual demand

-In 2009 Poland's annual demand for gas was around 16.4 billion cubic metres.
-Domestic production accounts for five billion cubic metres (30%) and the remainder is provided by Russian imports.
+Poland's annual demand for gas was around 16.4 billion cubic metres in 2009.
+Domestic production accounted for five billion cubic metres (30%) at that time, with the remainder provided by Russian imports.

-The new Nord Stream line from Russia to Germany (missing out Poland) may have an effect on the amount of gas available for Poland from Russia.
+The new Nord Stream line from Russia to Germany (missing out Poland) is expected to have an effect on the amount of gas available for Poland from Russia.

-Poland is nervous about Russian gas.
+Poland has been nervous about Russian gas.
 Gaz de France (GDF) previously expressed an interest in helping Poland to build and establish an LNG terminal.

-GDF agreed to supply 10.27 billion cubic metres of gas every year to Poland from 2022 to 2037 under an agreement signed in November 2009.
+GDF agreed to supply 10.27 billion cubic metres of gas a year to Poland from 2022 to 2037 under an agreement signed in November 2009.
 However, the contract will be valid only after the required documents between the governments of Poland and Russia are signed.

-In January 2008, after a long period of consultation, Canadian LNG engineering specialist SNC-Lavalin was chosen by the Polish natural gas distributor Polskie Gornictwo Naftowe i Gazownictwo (PGNiG) to carry out the front-end engineering and design (FEED) contract for Poland's first LNG import terminal (contract was signed on 10 January 2008).
+Canadian LNG engineering specialist SNC-Lavalin was chosen by the Polish natural gas distributor Polskie Gornictwo Naftowe i Gazownictwo (PGNiG) to perform the front-end engineering and design (FEED) for Poland's first LNG import terminal in January 2008, following a long consultation period.

-The engineering, procurement and construction (EPC) contract for the project was awarded to a consortium of Saipem SpA (SPM.MI) of Italy, Saipem SA of France, Italy's Techint Compagnia Tecnica Internazionale, Snamprogetti of Canada, PBG SA of Poland and PBG Export Sp. z o.o. of Poland.
-The consortium will be led by Saipem SpA.
+The engineering, procurement and construction (EPC) contract for the project was awarded to a consortium of Saipem (SPM.MI) of Italy, Saipem of France, Italy's Techint Compagnia Tecnica Internazionale, Snamprogetti of Canada, PBG of Poland and PBG Export of Poland.
+The consortium was led by Saipem.

-The Polish gas distributor PGNiG hopes to complete construction of the new terminal and bring it onstream by June 2014, but the project was delayed.
+The Polish gas distributor PGNiG hoped to complete construction of the new terminal and bring it onstream by June 2014, but the project was delayed.

-The new terminal is expected to initially receive 2.5 billion cubic metres of liquefied gas a year as part of the Polish strategy to limit its dependence on imports from Russia.
+The new terminal is expected to initially receive 5 billion cubic metres of liquefied gas a year as part of the Polish strategy to limit its dependence on imports from Russia.
 It is, however, designed to deliver up to five billion m³ of gas a year.

-The LNG terminal will be fully equipped with an unloading jetty with mooring system for unloading of large LNG tankers (with a boil-off and recondensing facility), two cryogenic containers of 160,000m³ each for storing in-process LNG, and regasification train to produce gas at the correct pressure for the grid.
-Supply contracts for LNG have yet to be negotiated (in discussion with Algeria's Sonatrach).
+The LNG terminal is fully equipped with an unloading jetty with mooring system for unloading of large LNG tankers (with a boil-off and recondensing facility), two cryogenic containers of 160,000m³ each for storing in-process LNG, and regasification train to produce gas at the correct pressure for the grid.

-The capacity will be enhanced in subsequent expansion phases of the project depending on demand to five billion cubic metres and then to 7.5 billion cubic metres by 2017 or 2018.
+The capacity will be enhanced in subsequent expansion phases of the project to 7.5 billion cubic metres, depending on demand.

-Out of the total cost of €950m, €200m will be provided by European Bank for Reconstruction and Development.
-The remaining €750m will be arranged by purchase of €75m of Polskie LNG bonds by each of ten other banks led by Bank Pekao and PKO Bank Polski.
+Out of the total cost of €950m, €200m was provided by European Bank for Reconstruction and Development.
+The remaining €750m was arranged by purchase of €75m of Polskie LNG bonds by each of ten other banks led by Bank Pekao and PKO Bank Polski.